 Where To Eat

 If you want to eat where the locals eat, then go where the locals go.
-That is Old Town Grille (50 River Run Road; 256-378-5022).
-This restaurant, located near Fred’s in Childersburg, has high recommendations for its homemade pizzas.
+That is Old Town Grille (50 River Run Rd.; 256-378-5022).
+This restaurant, located near Fred’s in Childersburg, is highly recommended for its homemade pizzas.

 Where To Stay